dart-studio

 1. "Open-source good enough" became true

-In January, running a useful LLM required either money (cloud API) or a GPU.
-By December, a 1B-parameter model on a cheap CPU-only VPS handles most FAQ-style chatbot workloads competently.
+In January, running a useful LLM required either a cloud-API subscription or a GPU.
+By December, a 1B-parameter model on a CPU-only $20 VPS handled most FAQ-style workloads competently.
+This wasn't one release — it was DeepSeek R1 → Llama 3.2 → Qwen 2.5 → Llama 3.3 → Phi-3, a drumbeat of quantized small models each better than the last.

 3. Voice AI crossed the uncanny-valley line